MicrosoftDocs/customer-insights/topics/developers/faq/index.md

 ## Why are some of my events not showing up in the viewer?

 The event viewer was designed to provide a quick sample of your events for you to debug instrumentation and get examples of events.
 It was not intended to be a generic query engine.
 At low volumes, it will capture and return every event.
 At high volumes, it will capture and return a sample of your recent events.

-## Why are my metrics not working?

-TK: narrow question down

 ## What is an SDK?